Body mass index (BMI) is a formula that computes an individual's weight and height to determine their body size.

 Your risk for obesity-related diseases can also be accurately predicted by measuring the amount of fat around your waist.

+Weight increase is not the only effect of obesity.
 Your internal organs and bones are put under stress when you have a high body fat-to-muscle ratio.
 Additionally, it causes the body to become more inflammatory, which is known to be a risk factor for cancer.
 Type 2 diabetes is also greatly influenced by obesity.

 Obesity has been associated with a number of health issues, some of which can be fatal if untreated: